Request a Program Guide

 Capilano has a growing number of degree programs in various disciplines, including the following:

 Capilano offers a variety of employment-oriented programs leading to certificates, diplomas and degrees.
 These are constantly reviewed to ensure that you are taught the latest techniques and skills required in today's workplace.
 Advisory committees, composed of business and community leaders and employers, review and recommend the content of all career and vocational programs.

-Capilano University offers a full range of preparatory courses to assist you in meeting your educational and career goals, such as Adult Basic Education (ABE), English as a Second Language (ESL), Adult Special Education, and Alternative Career Training.
+Capilano University offers a full range of preparatory courses to assist you in meeting your educational and career goals, such as Adult Basic Education (ABE), English for Academic Purposes (EAP), Adult Special Education, and Alternative Career Training.
 After upgrading or refreshing your skills, you may seek employment or move into a career or university transfer program of study.

 Capilano was founded by the school boards and residents of North Vancouver, West Vancouver and Howe Sound through referendum in 1968.
 Classes that first year were held in a small building on the grounds of West Vancouver Secondary School.